PojavLauncherTeam/PojavLauncher_iOS/README.md

 | Auto enabled        | Yes(*)   | No        | Yes        | Yes         | No                 | Yes        |
 | Minimum iOS version | 12.2  | 14.0      | 14.0       | 14.0        | 14.0               | 12.2    |

-(*) AltServer running in local network is required.
+(*) AltServer running on the local network is required.

 ## Contributors
 PojavLauncher is amazing, and surprisingly stable, and it wouldn't be this way without the commmunity that helped and contribute to the project!
 Some notable names: